 The "moderates" on the National Executive Committee show no realization of the problems of the International Revolution.
-They do not see the need of reconstructing the Party policy in accord with the experience gained by our comrades in Europe or, at any rate, do not act toward that end.
+They do not see the need of reconstructing the Party policy in accord with the experience gained by our comrades in Europe, or, at any rate, do not act toward that end.

 The crisis is serious.
 It affects the future of Socialism and the proletariat in America.
 We are confident that revolutionary Socialism will conquest the Party.
 It will prevail despite the sabotage of the Wilful Seven.
 Let no comrade feel disheartened.
 No one member should quit the Party.
-In fact, every member should work with might and main to get members and build, build, build.
-We know the game of the "moderates."
+In fact, every members and build, build, We know the game of the "moderates."
 They want the Left Wing to desert the Party, leaving the Party machinery and property in the hands of the autocrats.
 They will be disappointed in this.
-Every radical Socialist will stick to the end, working night and day for the reinstatement of the nearly 40,000 members the Wilful Seven have severed from the Party.
+Every radical Socialist will stick to the end, working night and day for the reinstatement of the nearly 40,000 members the Wilful Seven bave severed from the Party.